mozilla/mozbase-deprecated/README.txt

     'manifest': '/home/jhammel/mozmill/src/ManifestDestiny/manifestdestiny/tests',}]

-The keys displayed here (path, name, here, and manifest) are reserved words for ManifestDestiny and any consuming APIs.
+The keys displayed here (path, name, here, and manifest) are reserved keys for ManifestDestiny and any consuming APIs.
 You can add additional key, value metadata to each test.